-When the nervous system is under threat, a number of things happen in the body in order to prepare for attack, one of these things being hormones, like nor epinephrine and cortisol rising in the body, and causing the Amygdala part of our brain to go into threat mode.
+When the nervous system is under threat, some things happen in the body to prepare for an attack, one of these things being hormones, like norepinephrine and cortisol rising in the body, and causing the Amygdala part of our brain to go into threat mode.

-When the Amygdala part of the brain is under threat it takes over the brain and can be described as overriding the Hippocampus (responsible for memory, time and sequence of events).
+When the Amygdala part of the brain is under threat, it takes over the mind and can be described as overriding the Hippocampus (responsible for memory, time and sequence of events).

 Some people will also complain of being sensitive to sounds, temperature, bright light or touch.
-During a threatening response and especially if a person is trapped in the event, the thalamus lights up causing sensory overload,( Van dear Kolk, 2014) .
+During a threatening response and especially if a person is trapped in the event, the thalamus lights up causing sensory overload,( Van Der Kolk, 2014).
 In this case, the thalamus continues to ” light up,” causing the brain to be in a perpetual state of sensory overload.
 Is it any wonder then, that folks with PTSD will use substances to achieve a break from this heightened state?

 This can be achieved through EMDR, Cognitive Processing Therapy or Somatic Experiencing Therapy.

 Bessel Van Der Kolk; The Body Keeps The Score, 2014